Swapnil-4889/Mini_Projects/Image Processing (Octave)/README.md

 To wite a program that can take images as inputs and report the number of objects as output.
-Assumingat the objects are colored uniformly but different from the background which is also uniform.
+Assuming that the objects are colored uniformly but different from the background which is also uniform.
 Not assuming the objects to be of same size or shape.